 When you get hungry you can order a bite from Jimmy’s restaurant and trust me, they have a lot to choose from.
 Their Greek flavor cuisine is amazing, and they are known for some tasty appetizers.
 Take a look at their happy hour menu or their dinner menu.

 If you are in a mood for something German, then I recommend the Himmel Haus.
 Plenty of German beers to choose from and of course pretzels and sausages for the hungry souls with other food options available.

-If Greek and German don’t appeal to your palate after a long day of skiing moguls, then maybe Scottish is what’s in store for you at Macduff's Pub in South Lake Tahoe.
+If German doesn’t appeal to your palate after a long day of skiing moguls, then maybe Scottish is what’s in store for you at Macduff's Pub in South Lake Tahoe.
 Who won’t enjoy a real shepherd’s pie after a long day of skiing groomers and Sierra corn.
 Of course, they offer lots of other options to choose from their menu in addition to the classic corned beef and cabbage and steak and Guinness stew you expect to find in a Scottish pub.

 I can’t even imagine what the waterfalls will be like this year with all of the snow we have received.
 All I can say is, get ready for Spectacular sights.
 Read about the top 5 waterfalls to check out in Tahoe South and of course, check out the Tahoe South waterfall guide.